 As a daughter and sister of teachers, and as a former teacher and college adjunct, I’m convinced that teaching is a family business.
-And not to leave anyone out, my Dad was on the faculty of Columbia Presbyterian School of Dentistry and taught courses from time to time at his alma mater, Howard University Dental College (as it was known when he graduated).
-Each was masterful in their knowledge and delivery.
+And not to leave anyone out, my Dad was on the faculty of Columbia Presbyterian School of Dentistry and also taught courses at his alma mater, Howard University Dental College (as it was known back then when he graduated).
+Each of my family was masterful in their knowledge and delivery.

-Although I had a career in business, I never veered too far away from opportunities to teach others.
-Whether it was teaching classes at the local library, community college, senior center or through the United Way (financial literacy) or Urban League (Microsoft suite), I found opportunities to teach.
-The years I spent at LexisNexis included teaching the online legal and news database to clients at some of New York's top law firms and corporations.
+Although I had a long career in business, I never veered too far away from opportunities to teach others.
+Whether it was teaching classes at the local library, community college, private colleges, senior centers, the United Way (financial literacy), Urban League (Microsoft suite), or the volunteers at hospice, I found opportunities to teach.
+The years I spent at LexisNexis included teaching the online legal and news database to clients at some of New York's premier law firms and Fortune 500 corporations.
 Teaching others helped me learn.
-And I learned to teach from some of the very best which were my own family.
+And I learned to teach from some of the very best which just happened to be in my own family.

 Recalling the days I had the opportunity to watch my Mom and Dad at work, I could hardly believe how these two individuals could transform themselves from my parents to people who mesmerized their audiences.
 Especially challenging for the inner city students in South Jamaica, Queens, New York where Mom taught.
 She taught English and Social Studies like no other.
 And although she never traveled to faraway places, she was a scholar who had a mind like an encyclopedia (the internet had nothing on her).
 She embodied Dr. Kings approach of "the function of education is to teach one to think intensively and to think critically.
 Intelligence plus character--that is the goal of true education."
 The students whom my Mom taught walked a little taller after one of her animated classes on learning to be excellent in whatever they chose to do.